xyproto/kal/README.md

 * Provides a collection of functions for dealing with dates, intervals between dates and special days like winter solstice.
 * Provides functions for finding public holidays ("red days"), easter, notable days, equinoxes, solstices and flag flying days, for some calendars (every country may have different flag flying days).
-* Currently, public holidays and flag flying days are only added for USA, Norway and Turkey, but pull requests are welcome!
+* Currently, public holidays and flag flying days have only been implemented for USA, Norway and Turkey, but pull requests are welcome!

 General information